cs1302uga/cs1302-tutorials/github-setup.md

    1. Change into the `cs1302-testRepo` directory.
    1. Create an initial `README` file using `echo "# cs1302-testRepo" >> README.md`.
    1. Add your `README` file to the repository using `git add README.md`.
-   1. Commit your changes using `git commit -am "first commit".
+   1. Commit your changes using `git commit -am "first commit"`.
    1. Push your changes to GitHub using `git push origin master`
    1. Refresh your GitHub page to see the changes to the repository.
 Your repository should look similar to the below image.
 Note the number of commits (1 so far) to this